NewPointe/Earthquake-Detector/README.md

 Earthquake Detector

-Throw on some googly eyes and you're good to go!
+Print out the Word doc, throw on some googly eyes, stick it on the wall.
+You're good to go!

-(obviously this is a joke)
+(obviously this is a joke, it probably won't really detect earthquakes)